 View instructions on how to use IUP EasyPay or frequently asked questions about the EasyPay process.

-In the Bursar’s office: Regular check payments or money orders and cash are also accepted in person.
+In the Student Billing Office: Regular check payments or money orders and cash are also accepted in person.

 Depository: Rather than waiting in line, you may drop off your payment in the depository located outside the front entrance to Clark Hall.
 Be sure to include your Banner ID number on your payment.

 Mail: Checks are also accepted through the mail.
 Please include your Banner ID number on your payment.
-All payments can be mailed to: Office of the Bursar, Clark Hall, 1090 South Drive, Indiana, PA 15705.
+All payments can be mailed to: Office of Student Billing, Clark Hall, 1090 South Drive, Indiana, PA 15705.

 To pay in full, you can pay the entire amount as indicated under “amount due” on the billing statement.

-For any student not paying the full amount due on his or her billing statement by September 20 and who has not signed up through the IUP EasyPay for one of the above plans, the Office of the Bursar will assume the student has chosen the IPP two-payment
+For any student not paying the full amount due on his or her billing statement by September 20 and who has not signed up through the IUP EasyPay for one of the above plans, the Office of Student Billing will assume the student has chosen the IPP two-payment

 plan and will automatically enroll them in a this plan for a one-time fee per term of $40.
 If you are paying less than the full amount because you have an approved deduction that is not listed on the billing statement, please contact Financial Aid